Careers360 Logo

 NCERT Solutions for Class 12- Subject-wise

-Important Question of NCERT Class 12 Biology Chapter 4
+Important Questions of NCERT Class 12 Biology Chapter 4

-Given below is a solved practice question from this chapter.
+Given below are some of the practice questions from this chapter.
 To gain clarity and improve their knowledge, students need to practice different types of questions to get familiar with the question pattern.
 For this purpose, students can depend on the NCERT Solutions for Class 12 Biology Chapter 4 Principles of Inheritance and Variation.

 Q1.
 Occasionally, a single gene may express more than one effect.
 The phenomenon is called: